FennStatistics/CAMtools_documentation/docs/Data Collection Tool.md

 Define your config file
 ------------

-Within the administrative panel, after you have logged in, you can click on the "C.A.M.E.L. (researcher view)" button at the top.
+Within the administrative panel, after you have logged in, you can click on the "Data Collection (researcher view)" button at the top.
 After you have drawn your default CAM, which should be presented to the participants (see details in [Set up study](Set up study.md)), you can click on the "gear symbol" (top left) to define the configuration of your CAM study.

 **Parameter you can change using the user interface:**